rodolfoarces/wazuh-labs/wazuh_fim_fileshares/README.md

 </syscheck>
 ```

-Shared drives were monitored, accessed and browsed, the previous example as a network drive, and `\\10.1.1.4\user1`, this las configuration requires authentication
+Shared drives were monitored, accessed, and browsed, the previous example as a network drive, and `\\10.1.1.4\user1`, this last configuration requires authentication

 ```
 <syscheck>